Get insider access

 17.5 kHz

 The JBL Flip 6's frequency response accuracy is alright.
 Out of the box, it has a pretty even sound profile, especially in the mids, where most voices and lead instruments reproduce.
 As a result, it's suitable for listening to lots of different types of audio content.
-You can customize its sound to your liking with the graphic EQ in the JBL Portable app.
-Of course, it doesn't bring as much low-bass as larger speakers, but it does a good job for its size.
+You can customize its sound with the graphic EQ in the JBL Portable app.
+If you're interested in a similarly portable speaker that produces a deeper bass, consider the Bose SoundLink Flex (2nd Gen).

 Sound